Corunna, Ontario, Canada

 The Corunna facility started up in late 1977 and was purchased by

 NOVA Chemicals in 1988.
 It was the first fully integrated refinery and petrochemical complex in North America.
-Its original processing capability was entirely crude-oil based liquid.
+Its original processing capability was entirely crude-oil based feedstock.
 Through the years the facility has been upgraded and beginning in 2014 is able to process up to 100% NGLs.
 The primary feedstock is ethane, with lesser amounts of propane and butane.
-The facility can also utlize smaller amouts of light naphtha if economically viable.
+The

-Approximately 495 employees work at the Corunna plant.
-The facility is ISO 9001:2000 registered.
+Approximately 500 employees work at the Corunna plant.